balderdashy/sails-docs/concepts/extending-sails/Generators/customGenerators.md

 };
 ```

-The folder and file illustrate the power of the _generator_ not only to create elements but to use `arguments` from the command-line to influence their content.
+The folder and file illustrate the power of the generator not only to create elements but to use `arguments` from the command-line to influence their content.
 For example, the file name, `example`, used an element from the command line argument `sails generate awesome example`.

 ### Basic generator configuration

-All of the configuration for the `awesome` _generator_ is contained in `\myProjects\awesome\Generator.js`.
+All of the configuration for the `awesome` generator is contained in `/my-projects/awesome/Generator.js`.
 The main parts of `Generator.js` are the `before()` function and the `targets` dictionary.

 > **Note:** We refer to the JavaScript object that uses `{}` as a dictionary.

 ### Configuring the `before()` function

-Let's take a closer look at `myProject/awesome/Generator.js`:
+Let's take a closer look at `my-project/awesome/Generator.js`:

 ```javascript
 ...